What is a Continuation Bet?

 Generally in tournament you want to bet a little less than you may in cash games.
 I think continuation betting between 49-52% is fine.Cash games afford more flexibility with deeper stack sizes.
 You are also keen to enforce errors later in the hand and narrow hands down easier.
 Therefore, continuation betting should be a little larger, between 56-62%.

 There’s no way around it, if you want to win at poker, you’ll need to learn how to continuation bet well.
 To not know about continuation betting is akin to a golfer not knowing about his 9-iron golf club.
 It’s one of the most important skills to acquire for both cash games and tournaments.
-If you enjoyed this article and want to improve you continuation betting, sign up to our complete continuation betting course for only £299.
+If you enjoyed this article and want to improve you continuation betting, check out our continuation betting course for $99.99